Abourass/Narchys_Troubles_in_Otari_Maps_fix/README.md

 # Troubles in Otari maps remake

-This FoundryVTT module is compilation of maps for the Pathfinder Second Edition ABOMINATION VAULTS Adventure Path.
-It includes maps for all three books, plus a map of the Graveyard, made by myself for my own game - but shared with everyone in the hope that you will find it useful.
+This FoundryVTT module is compilation of maps for the Pathfinder Second Edition TROUBLES IN OTARI adventures.
+It includes maps made by myself for my own game - but shared with everyone in the hope that you will find it useful.

 All maps are designed for for [FoundryVTT](https://foundryvtt.com/) - with walls, doors and windows set up.
 If you find a mistake, let me know.